Lacoi/ArkPsManager/README.md

 # ServerManager

+> This project is a personal sandbox for testing and learning how AI coding agents work - most of the code here was written with AI assistance.
+It's also actively used to manage my own ARK server/cluster.

 A Windows PowerShell + WinForms GUI for running and maintaining multiple **ARK: Survival Ascended** dedicated servers from a single machine - start/stop/restart/kill, RCON-based graceful shutdowns, zipped backups, SteamCMD-based caching, and automatic [AsaApi](https://github.com/ArkServerApi/AsaApi) plugin-loader updates.

 ## Features